probmods/probmods2/chapters/12-non-parametric-models.md

 Notice that these two models can be seen as opposite ends of a spectrum; one estimates the category based on every member, while the other estimates based on a single member.
 There are clearly many intermediate points where each category can be viewed as a mixture over $$K$$ clusters.

-Griffiths et al. (2007) show how a large number of different models of categorization can be unified by viewing them all as special cases of a HDP which learns how many clusters each category should be represented by.
-(Griffiths, T. L., Canini, K. R., Sanborn, A. N., and Navarro, D. J. (2007).
-Unifying rational models of categorization via the hierarchical dirichlet process.
-In Proceedings of the Twenty-Ninth Annual Conference of the Cognitive Science Society.)
+@Griffiths2007 show how a large number of different models of categorization can be unified by viewing them all as special cases of a HDP which learns how many clusters each category should be represented by.

-In particular, Griffiths et al. (2007) examine the data from Smith and Minda (1998), which shows how learners undergo a transition from ptototype to exemplar representations during the course of learning.
-(Smith, J. D. and Minda, J. P. (1998).
-Prototypes in the mist: The early epochs of category learning.
-Journal of Experimental Psychology: Learning, Memory, and Cognition)
+In particular, @Griffiths2007 examine the data from @Smith1998, which shows how learners undergo a transition from ptototype to exemplar representations during the course of learning.

 The results are shown below.